 And as always, Texas habitat conservation organizations greatly thank you and urge you to again remember that 100% of revenue from license sales goes back into hunting, fishing and conservation programs.
 And accordingly, the Texas Parks & Wildlife Department again is hoping for brisk sales, which again are expected to surpass 2 million total licenses in a state that features a multi-billion-dollar outdoors industry.

 Texas hunting and fishing licenses from the most recent seasons expire Aug.
-31, with the exception of year-to-date licenses, and licenses for 2023-24 frameworks are currently on sale via multiple options.
+31, with the exception of year-to-date licenses, and licenses for 2024-25 frameworks will gon on sale via multiple options starting tomorrow (Aug.
+15).

 Purchasing a license is a relatively simple process but it’s one that involves knowing some specifics, including buying early to avoid the September rush coinciding with the opening of dove season across the state.